jayptz/laurier-webring/README.md

 If you like this project:

 - ⭐ Star the repo
--  hare it with other Laurier devs
+-  share it with other Laurier devs
 -  Add your portfolio

 ---

-If you're one of us, we welcome you with open arms (or in this case, open PRs).
+If you're one of us, we welcome you.